LeoMcBills/lmri_uvcgan/README.md

 - I have populated base modules with the required files
 - I have populated cgan with the required files
 - I have populated config with files
+- **ToDO** : data shall be populated later
+-
-- next is the data package
+- next is the Models package